armory/docs-cdaas/content/en/reference/deployment/config-file/traffic-management.md

 ---
 title: Traffic Management Config
 description: >
-  Declare Istio or Linkerd traffic management for all or specific targets.
+  Declare Istio or Linkerd traffic management for all or specific Kubernetes targets.
 Configure Istio settings such as virtual service and destination rule.
 Configure Linkerd settings like root service, canary service, active service, and traffic split.
 ---

 ## Traffic management section